 A Major P. Mowitz spoke during a meeting in 1951.
 He declined accepting an honorarium, so they sent a gift to his wife.
 Dr. George Lull, President of the American Medical Association was their Guest of Honor on the same occasion.

 They moved just a bit more toward including the Ladies in 1954.
-Their fall event was described as a dinner for members, ladies and guests.
+Their fall event was described as a dinner for members, ladies, and guests.
 Hurricane Hazel caused a low turnout, but 122 persons did attend in spite of the storm.
 The next year they changed the name of this event to "Ladies Night."
 The invitations requested black tie.

 One of the highlights of the history of the Club occurred when Dr. George E. Pfahler presented a remarkable gavel to the Club.
 It was made from a mastodon tusk which was at least 25,000 years old.
 It had been discovered at the edge of the receding ice cap in Alaska.

 It was encased in a fine wooden box, with a silver plate upon which the names of all Past Presidents of the Club were engraved.
 (He presented similar gavels to several other medical organizations as well.)
-Later in the evening he showed his pictures of ancient and modern Peru.
+Later in the evening, he showed his pictures of ancient and modern Peru.

 Ivy Baker Priest, Treasurer of the United States, was their first woman speaker.
-There were 235 present for this 1957 Ladies Night dinner.
+There was 235 present for this 1957 Ladies Night dinner.
 Her topic was, 'Riches Money Cannot Buy.'
 It was reported, ''She held her audience virtually in the palm of her hand."
 There had been no regular fall meeting of the Club that year.
 Therefore, it was necessary for the members to retire to another room to hear the report of the Nominating Committee.
 This practice has been continued despite the fact that there have been no contested elections since 1957.